prakhs123/Classical-Ciphers/README.md

 # Classical-Ciphers
 Implemented various classical ciphers and did their frequency analysis.
 Ciphers include Caesar, Vigenere, Playfair and Hill.
 This is a part of Network Security Lab guided by Dr. K. K. Shukla 2015-16.
+(IIT-BHU, Dept. of Computer Science)